 Prisma a new camera app, released in June this year, transforms your photos into artworks.
 The app is said to use a combination of neural networks and artificial intelligence to give your photos a look of Picasso’s brush strokes.

 The app has taken social media by storm as it goes beyond overlays and basic filters, unlike other popular photo apps.
-It recreates the image from scratch exploring different layers of the image thus resulting in a realistic digital painting.
+It recreates the image from scratch exploring different layers of the image thus resulting in realistic digital painting.

 How does it work?